 If you click on a link below, you will be taken directly to the corresponding section of the route.
 This starts in Bélapátfalva.
 Here a small hiking trail runs through grass and meadows towards the Cistercian abbey, which is beautifully situated in the forest.
 This is followed by an uphill section of an asphalt hiking trail that leads past several viewpoints.
 Then you reach the summit of the Bél-kő, where you have a wide view of the Bükk Mountains and the adjacent limestone quarry.
 The rest of the route runs slowly downhill through a beautiful beech forest back to the abbey and finally to Bélapátfalva.
-In summary, the entire hike is approximately 14 kilometers.
+In summary, the entire hike in National Park Bükk is approximately 14 kilometers.
 The ascent is strenuous for a short time, but not technically difficult.
 In addition, the paths are well developed and doable for everyone.
-I have marked the route and all important points on the map.
+I have marked the route and all important destinations on the map.

 14 km (circa 3 hours)